benjamin-manning/website_benjaminmanning.io/content/project/homo_silicus/index.md

 ---
-title: Large Language Models as Simulated Economic Agents- What, How, and When we can learn from Homo Silicus
+title: Large Language Models as Simulated Economic Agents- What we can learn from Homo Silicus
 Summary: With John J. Horton and Apostolos Filippas.
 Revise and Resubmit at The Review of Economics and Statistics.
 # summary: asdf